kaviyarasu1987/TramForecast/README.md

 # Does it have a good way for data handling?
-Yes, it has great way to handle the data transtion based on query time meridium to filter out correct bound tram details from service.**Query** class contains time based singleton meridium decider object to let to get correct bound and stopping details in to **ForecastRepository** based on the task which helps to reduce lot boiler plat codes.
+Yes, it has great way to handle the data transtion based on query time meridium to filter out correct bound tram details from service.**Query** class contains time based singleton meridium decider object to let to get correct bound and stopping details in to **ForecastRepository**  which helps to reduce lot boiler plat codes.

 # Does it have unit tests?
 Yes it has few unit test only due to time constraint but we can integrate lot in future